tubaman48/CI-MS2-find-a-bandstand/README.md

 > ### Media
 >
-> - The main "hero-image" photo used in this project is _owned and provided by myself_
+> - The main "hero-image" cartoon of a bandstand used in this project is _owned and provided by myself_
 > - The icons utilised in the **Technology Used** section of the README for this project were obtained from [FontAwesome](https://fontawesome.com/)
-> - The "Find A Bandstand" site icon was created via my tubaman48 account at [vectr.com](https://vectr.com/).
+> - The "Find a Bandstand" site icon was created via my tubaman48 account at [vectr.com](https://vectr.com/).
-> - The logos used in the Detailed Listings for the different organisations were obtained from the individual organisation websites.
 >
 > ### Content
 >